 - The project included carpet removal and installation of acacia-look vinyl plank flooring in three rooms.

 Luxury vinyl tiles

-LVTs are growing in popularity, but, according to Olson of Nature's Touch Flooring, they haven't reached the same trend level as vinyl planks.
-They're a good choice for people looking for tile but want something warmer than ceramic.
+Luxury vinyl tiles (LVTs) come in a seemingly endless range of colors and designs.
+LVTs are growing in popularity, but, according to Olson of Nature's Touch Flooring, they haven't quite become as trendy as vinyl planks yet.
+They're a good choice for people who are looking for tile but want something warmer than ceramic or porcelain.
 They are also more cost-effective and don't crack like ceramic, Olson says.
-In general, LVTs cost more per square foot than vinyl planks.
-Many Nature's Touch Flooring customers request LVT in smaller areas such as bathrooms or laundry rooms instead of throughout an entire house.
+LVTs can replicate the look of marble, travertine and other natural stones as well as wood.
+LVTs generally cost more per square foot than vinyl planks and vinyl sheeting, but less than natural stone tiles or wood planks.
+Specialty LVTs can be more expensive than natural materials, though, depending on the brand and manufacture.
+Many customers of Nature's Touch Flooring request LVT in smaller areas such as bathrooms or laundry rooms instead of throughout an entire house.
 Here are some cost examples for various LVT projects:

 - $3.50 base rate per square foot for installation, which includes all prep work, underlayment, leveling and grouting

 - Labor rates can range up to $4-$7 per square foot, depending on how much work is needed.
 With labor and higher-end LVT, the cost for materials and installation could be up to $12 per square foot.

 - Labor beyond just laying the vinyl includes transitions, retucking adjacent carpet, pulling appliances in and out, prepping floors, leveling, sanding and more.